Enterprise knowledge management guide: Strategy, scope, challenges, best practices, and AI integration

 4. Stronger emphasis on governance, trust, and accountability

-As AI-driven knowledge systems become more prevalent, enterprises are placing greater emphasis on governance.
-This includes maintaining permission-aware access, ensuring information accuracy, and providing transparency into knowledge sources.
-Trust is becoming a prerequisite for adoption, particularly in regulated industries and risk-sensitive functions.
+As AI-driven knowledge systems become more common, enterprises are placing greater emphasis on governance.
+This includes permission-aware access, source traceability, content review processes, information accuracy, auditability, and transparency into how knowledge is retrieved or generated.

 Looking ahead